7 Tiers of Data Recovery: Software Aspects

 Retail and service organizations are often centered around transactions—rounds of interactions between the company and its customers, vendors, suppliers, etc. Applications used by these enterprises are also centered on transactions, so preserving transaction integrity between their initiation and completion is critical.

-CBFS Storage supports transaction integrity by default.
+CBFS Vault supports transaction integrity by default.
 All transactional files remain in their original context and preserve their links and interdependencies.
-The recovery process from such a vault returns all the transactions to the time point immediately preceding the disaster.
+The recovery process from a Vault returns all the transactions to the time point immediately preceding the disaster.
 The application generating/managing the transactions can therefore be restarted exactly where it left off with almost no data loss.

 To increase security and efficiency, all files changed during a transaction may be singled out in a separate vault for real-time immediate backup to a remote electronic vault.
 The feasibility and practicability of this approach depends on the logic and design of the transaction-generating application.